 So I think all that is needed is to get QGIS and/or GDAL to automatically recognise the kmz layer.
 I guess it would be better to do this in GDAL than in QGIS...

-#5 Updated by Larry Shaffer about 5 years ago
+#5 Updated by Larry Shaffer over 6 years ago

 - Status changed from Open to Feedback

 - Category changed from Vectors to Data Provider